COSC481W-2021Fall/capstone-7-Deadly-Bugs/README.md

 ### Erik (Deputy Team Lead)

+Senior in computer science who has an interest in pursuing android app developement.

 ### Alex

 Hello!
 I am a Senior CompSci major.
 I enjoy playing and now creating video games.
 After school I would love to cut my teeth at a large company while creating video games in any spare time I could find.